Local laws and customs

 Homosexuality is legal in Russia, but there is still intolerance among some sections of the population.
 Be careful about public displays of affection.

 In June 2013 a law banning the promotion of ‘non-traditional sexual relations’ entered into force, but the definition and scope of prohibited activity is vague.
 Foreign nationals convicted under this law could face arrest and detention, fines and deportation.
 There have been reports that instances of harassment, threats, and acts of violence towards the LGBT community have increased following the introduction of the law.
+See our information and advice page for the LGBT community before you travel.

 Photographing any military establishment or site of strategic importance (including airports) is banned.
 You are likely to be detained for questioning or arrested if you are caught.